 My Process

-All of my pipes are handmade, and I try to shape each one according to what works best with that particular piece of briar.
-My stems are drilled and hand cut from rods and are made to fit each pipe specifically.
-I use leather dye to bring out the grain of the briar and I finish each pipe with a coating of carnauba wax.
-If I am unable to leave the pipe smooth then I do rustication, but in the future I may set up to do sandblasting as well.
-After finishing my pipes I generally use a natural bowl coating with a neutral flavor.
-I use the coating for aesthetic purposes and to protect the briar, never to cover up pits or other such flaws in the bowl.
-I take a lot of care in making sure that each pipe flows well and that they are comfortable when smoking.
-I make sure that all of my drilling is as accurate as possible and that everything lines up well.
-My mouthpieces are made to be comfortable on the outside with a nice taper on the inside leading to the main airway.
-Each pipe is made to have a smooth open draw and is able to pass a fluffy pipe cleaner easily.
+All of my pipes are completely handmade.
+I do my best to shape each stummel according to what works best with that particular piece of briar, and my stems are drilled and hand cut from rods.
+I always try to show off the briar’s natural beauty as best as possible.
+If I’m unable to leave the pipe smooth then I do rustication, but in the future I may set up to do sandblasting as well.
+I typically use a homemade neutral flavored bowl coating for aesthetic purposes and to protect the briar, never to cover flaws in the bowl.
+I drill all of my pipes as accurately as possible and ensure that everything lines up well.
+My mouthpieces are made to be comfortable when smoking and to have a nice open taper on the inside leading to the main airway.
 The engineering that makes a pipe smoke well is something that made me want to start doing this in the first place.
 A beautiful pipe is one thing but it’s nothing if it doesn’t smoke well.

 My Materials

-I buy my materials from widely trusted sources and I make sure that I don’t skimp out on quality.
-I do use olivewood or morta sometimes, but briar is what I work with the majority of the time.
-I keep all the blocks safely stored while they are waiting to become pipes, taking the time to make sure that they are fully dry and stable before working on them.
-I also monitor the temperature and the humidity in my shop to make sure that the blocks don’t undergo stress from fluctuations.
-For my stems I use German ebonite or Italian Acrylic.
+I make sure to always buy high grade materials from well known sources.
+I typically work with briar, though I do use olivewood and morta every once in a while.
+I keep all the blocks safely stored while they are waiting to become pipes and I take the time to make sure that they are fully dry before working on them.
+My stems are made from either German ebonite or Italian Acrylic rods.
 Some other materials that I like to add in from time to time are different types of woods, horn, artificial ivory, and bamboo.
 I pride myself in the quality of my pipes and I go out of my way to make sure that I use the best materials available to me.